 Paging allows one user to contact a group of users simultaneously.
 This differs from the intercom feature due to the fact that it is a one-way audio signal, meaning that those being paged cannot speak back to the pager.

 These two features have many advantageous uses.
 One such use would be efficient in a large work environment such as a warehouse or large office.
 If a user had an important message to relay to the entire office, they would simply dial the page code which contacted all departments/offices, and speak the message.
 Everyone (save for those on the phone) would instantly be notified.

 Music On Hold

-Music on hold is a feature which plays music to callers who have been placed on hold or are currently in a call queue.
-The music can be customized to play music pertaining to the demographic base of the callers, or simply present the callers with a number of custom recorded messages relating to the potential nature of the call.
+Music on Hold is a feature that plays music to callers who have been placed on hold or are currently in a call queue.
+This feature can be customized to play music pertaining to the demographic base of the callers, or simply present the callers with a number of custom recorded messages relating to the potential nature of the call.

-An example of this would be to record a message which can then play every X seconds indicating that the call is “important to us and will be answered in priority sequence”.
+An example of this would be to record a message to play every “X” seconds indicating that the call is “important to us and will be answered in priority sequence.”

 Outbound Call Limiting